They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 - Estrogen causes the bones to be smaller and shorter, the pelvis wider, and the shoulders narrower.

-- It increases fat storage around the hips and thighs, which means that the body is more curved and contoured.
+- It increases fat storage around the hips and thighs, making the body more curved and contoured.

 - Estrogen helps slow down the growth of females during puberty and increases insulin sensitivity.
 Insulin influences the amount of body fat and lean muscle a person can develop.